ELIXIR-Belgium/rdm-guide/pages/data_management_steps.md

     * Funders’ requirements: check what are the requirements of your research funder about the results of the research and the underlying data.
     * [Data access restrictions](datasets_sharing): check if there are legal or ethical reasons to restrict access to your data.
-    * [Data reusability](data_licenses): check if there is any reason to limit reusability of your data by others or if you need to put a specific license on the data.
+    * [Data reusability](data_licences): check if there is any reason to limit reusability of your data by others or if you need to put a specific licence on the data.

 2. When these aspects of your dataset are clear to you, you can start narrowing down possible choices by using some of the following tools:

-    * [re3data.org](https://www.re3data.org/search?query=) gathers information about existing repositories and allows you to filter them based on **access and license types**.
+    * [re3data.org](https://www.re3data.org/search?query=) gathers information about existing repositories and allows you to filter them based on **access and licence types**.
 Specifically, you can select repositories by access type to the repository itself, defining whether/how users can access the database in general (database access), and access type to each datasets stored in the repository (data access).
-Filtering by database and data license is also possible.
+Filtering by database and data licence is also possible.
     * [re3data.org](https://www.re3data.org/search?query=) and [FAIRsharing](https://fairsharing.org/databases/) websites gather details for repositories, which you can filter by discipline, data type, taxonomy and many other features.
     * The Nature journal, [Scientific Data](https://www.nature.com/sdata/policies/repositories) compiled a list of recommended repositories grouped by discipline.
     * For **biomolecular data in Life Sciences**, we recommend using repositories listed in [ELIXIR Deposition Databases for Biomolecular Data](https://elixir-europe.org/platforms/data/elixir-deposition-databases).
 Moreover, [EMBL-EBI data submission wizard](https://www.ebi.ac.uk/submission/) will help you to find the right repository depending on your data type, in a few simple steps.

 3. At this stage you should have a more clear idea about the appropriate repository for your data.
-So, you can visit the websites of the repositories that you selected and read more in detail about their access policy, license and submission procedure.
+So, you can visit the websites of the repositories that you selected and read more in detail about their access policy, licence and submission procedure.

 ## What you need to know about your favourite repositories
 Before start generating or collecting data, there are three things that you need to learn about the selected repositories: